Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

 = 4.2.2 =
-* Improvement: Use the add-on's version for cache busting.
+* Dev: Use the add-on's version for cache busting.

 = 4.2.1 =
 * Fix: Resolved timezone handling issues for all-day events in ICS feeds.